-[†] BH-Connect and BH Transformation are proposed investments.
+[†] BH-CONNECT is a proposed investment.

 California's New Investments in Behavioral Health Treatment Beds and Housing housing resources span multiple programs and agencies.
 These investments support the establishment of new behavioral health treatment beds and housing, fund ongoing services, and enhance the use of these resources.
 Table 3 lists programs that have received new money since 2019 as of January 2024.
-Investments identified as "proposed" are those pending federal, state, or voter approval.